Writing

 A lot of AI ideation still feels like someone opened a confetti cannon in a strategy meeting.
 More concepts.
 More feature names.
 More cheerful little suggestions that sound plausible until they touch the product.

-The better use of AI is not idea generation by volume.
-It is disciplined, evidence-aware product thinking at a speed that used to be impossible.
+The better use of AI is disciplined, evidence-aware product thinking at a speed that used to be impossible.

 The old ideation workshop had a memory problem